Explore the , , and of backspacing on wheels. Discover how to measure backspacing accurately for optimal performance.

 Calculating Backspacing from Wheel Specifications

 In addition to using a backspacing gauge, you can also calculate backspacing from the wheel specifications provided by the manufacturer.
 These specifications typically include the wheel width and offset, which are key factors in determining the backspacing of a wheel.
-By using a simple formula that takes into account the wheel width and offset, you can calculate the backspacing of your wheels with precision.
+By using a simple formula that takes into account the wheel width and offset, you can calculate the backspacing of your with precision.

 - Measure the width of the wheel from bead seat to bead seat